Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 Something to keep in mind when comparing Mobcrush vs. Restream is that Restream has more bandwidth than Mobcrush.
 OBS Studio users should be aware that there are some complaints online about 5-20 second long drops when streaming with Mobcrush using OBS Studio in particular.
 However, it’s said to have improved over the last couple of years.

-With all that said, again, a significant positive about Mobcrush is that it’s completely free to use.
+With all that said, again, a major positive about Mobcrush is that it’s completely free to use.
 So there’s no harm in giving it a shot and seeing how you like it.

 13. OneStream

 OneStream is another Restream alternative that allows you to go live on over 40 social media platforms simultaneously.
-It has a great plan for pre-recorded content, allowing you to schedule pre-recorded videos and streams up to 60 days in advance.
+It also allows you to schedule pre-recorded videos and streams up to 60 days in advance.
 Similar to Restream, it requires no software installation.

 People consider OneStream vs. Restream because OneStream is about 2x cheaper to use your own branding and 5x cheaper to stream pre-recorded videos.
 It’s also a great Restream alternative for those with a smaller stream.
 However, it does not allow split-screen functionality as Restream does.